Duty of Care in Illinois Injury Cases Explained

 • Therapy, rehabilitation, and in-home care

-• Help with household tasks or childcare you used to do yourself
+• Help with household tasks or childcare you can’t do yourself anymore

 • Pain, suffering, and loss of normal life